To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 Your child should have had preschool screening with your school district.
 Your health care provider can help you assess school readiness.
 Signs your child may be ready for kindergarten include:

-— follows simple directions and rules and waits for her turn
+follows simple directions and rules and waits for his turn

 Read to your child every day at least 15 minutes.
 Bedtime is a nice time for reading.

 Limit your child to one to two hours or less of quality

 screen time each day.
 Screen time includes television,

 video game and computer use.
 Do not keep a TV in